Magador/ImagePacking/README.md

 For example we need to create textures from the images contained in the folder [images/phone](https://github.com/Magador/ImagePacking/tree/master/images/phone), in 2048x textures using a transparent background color.
 We want to name the .json and images prefixes as 'mobile'; so we use:

-`ImagePacking.php images/phone png 2048 mobile`
+`php ImagePacking.php images/phone png 2048 mobile`

 It give us one mobile.json file and some .png and .dds files.